- Albany’s #1 Car Accident Lawyer

-The accidents that involve big rigs or semi-trucks also result in far higher fatality rates when compared to regular accidents with cars.
-The FMCSA, released statistics that states that accidents involving trucks claim anything from 3,000 to 5,000 lives every year.
+Accidents that involve big rigs or semi-trucks also result in far higher fatality rates when compared to regular accidents with cars.
+The FMCSA released statistics that accidents involving trucks claim anything from 3,000 to 5,000 lives every year.

 When taking these staggering and frightening statistics into consideration, and the resources that are available to the trucking companies along with their insurance providers, a reliable truck accident lawyer is your best chance of getting what you deserve.
 An assessment at no cost of the case is the first important step that you need to take to choose whether you want to hire an attorney or not.

-Damages Your Truck Accident Attorney will Demand Include:
+What Damages Will Your Truck Accident Attorney Demand?

 After your truck accident injury while you focus on recovering your attorney will pursue compensation for the following damages that apply to your case:

 - Medical bills (past, present, and future)

 - Diminished earning capacity